openai/openai-python/README.md

 In general, we want to support the versions of Python that our customers are using.
-If you run into problems with any version issues, please let us know at support@openai.com.
+If you run into problems with any version issues, please let us know at on our [support page](https://help.openai.com/en/).

 ## Credit